 - Then, add the vinegar, soy sauce, and peanut butter and stir to combine.
 Be careful not to burn the sauce!

-- Finally, stir in your pasta and serve topped with green onions, if you've got them.
+- Finally, stir in your pasta and serve topped with green onions, if you have them.
 This dish can be fairly salty, so to reduce saltiness, reserve the broth or some soy sauce and add to your liking at the end.

 This recipe is quite flexible and you should adapt it to your own tastes!
-Try crushed peanuts instead of sunflower seeds.
-You could also use a different type of nut butter, add Sriracha or another chili sauce, or a touch of sesame oil.
+You could try crushed peanuts instead of sunflower seeds, use a different type of nut butter, add Sriracha or another chili sauce, or a touch of sesame oil.
 Another option is to cook rice noodles instead of wheat.
 The possibilities are endless!

 If you are car camping (or making at home!) add fresh veggies such as broccoli, onions, carrots, or cabbage.
 Just sauté lightly and mix into the pasta.
 You can also add tofu or another protein.